YanPanMichael/qk-release/README.md

 # qk-release

-> A beautiful javascript tool for quick release
+> A beautiful cli tool for intergrated process of quick release

 ## ✨ Feature

 - One common and quick tool for release
+- CLI interacion UI
+- Combine with version update, tag commit, building(optional), change log(optional), pushing to git, publishing(optional) etc.

 ## 🚀 Start